Change Data Capture (CDC)

 postgresql.decoding.plugin.name

-Name of the Postgres logical decoding plug-in on the source Store.
+Name of the Postgres logical decoding plug-in on the source store.
 Supported values are decoderbufs, pgoutput, wal2json, wal2json_rds, wal2json_streaming, and wal2json_rds_streaming.
 Required: No Default value: pgoutput Type: String

 Example